 Black holes also distort our sense of time.
 Inside a black hole, time slows down and everything else speeds up.
 Time gets whacked, so to speak, which is also what happens when we spend hours and hours on the Internet engulfed in the cold celestial blob that is YouTube.

 But I don’t fear YouTube and I don’t hate it either.
 I just don’t like myself when I get swallowed by those insipid artista videos like Boy Abunda’s Fast Talk or Darla’s bag raids.
 Bag raids, in particular, are unexplainably addictive.
 The attempt to humanize celebrities does nothing to mask the brazen displays of luxury — and still, I dive in.

 The better part of YouTube has an even stronger pull.
 Two of my favorite channels, for example, are Lessons from the Screenplay and Every Frame a Painting.
 They use the video essay format to deconstruct movies with keen attention to cinematic form (i.e. screenplay, musical score, camera movement, etc).
 I think film analyses that focus on form are better expressed through video essays.
 By showing us clips from the movies being dissected, video essays are able to present the argument and the evidence at the same time.

-Gerard Krawczyk’s Wasabi, to put it simply, is forgettable.
-It has its funny moments, but its use of tired slapstick cliches that exaggerate action sequences and make fun of dim characters can be both tiring and annoying—-usually both and at the same time.
+Gerard Krawczyk’s Wasabi is, to put it simply, forgettable.
+It has funny moments, but its use of tired slapstick cliches that exaggerate action sequences and make fun of dim characters can be both tiring and annoying—-usually both and at the same time.

 The plot kicks off when police officer Hubert Florentini learns that his Japanese ex-girlfriend is dead and that they have a teenage daughter together.
 This discovery brings Florentini to Japan where he uncovers the mysterious death of his ex and tries to establish a relationship with his newfound daughter.